 If this makes you nervous, skirt the signs by 50 feet and bushwhack up to the road.

 Follow the dirt road to the point where it turns east at an eroded switchback and continue west on foot trails.
 These trails will get you to the routes in 15 minutes or so.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Black Peeler Buttress:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Black Peeler Buttress:

 It should be noted that the Black Peeler Buttress and environs is on land owned by Perpetual Storage.
 The same respected for the property should be given by climbers as the adjacent private land (ie. the Gate Buttress and the LDS Church).